nthdimtech/nthdimtech-site/content/signet/downloads.md

 	D475 81AE 98C1 7249 9153 87BE 0E47 D2FA 6E50 979D

 For additional validation you can find a copy of the key on the GitHub repository for this site [here](https://github.com/nthdimtech/nthdimtech-site/blob/master/content/nthdimtech.asc).
 Copies of the signature files can also be found in the [GitHub repository](https://github.com/nthdimtech/nthdimtech-site/blob/master/content/signet/release-signatures) as well.

+### Android

+The Android client supports android version 4.4 (Lollypop) and above.
+To install first download the [apk](https://nthdimtech.com/downloads/signet-releases/android/0.1/signet-0.1.5.apk).
+Tapping on the APK file will initiate installation.
+If you have already installed the application before you may have to uninstall the current version.
+At this time the Android client has a limited set of functionality but can be used to copy account data to the clipboard for use.

 ### Windows